 When thinking about travelling abroad, a lot will depend on where you want to go and what you want to do.
 A few relaxing days on the beach in Spain is a very different holiday to back-packing across Asia.

-Before you travel to any country you should consider the possible risk and the precautions you might need to take.
-The FIT for Travel and Travel Health Pro websites are good starting points for general travel and vaccination advice for every country in the world.
-You should also talk to your GP or medical team about your plans, so they can give you the most up to date and specific advice possible.
+Before you travel to any country, you should consider the possible risk and the precautions you might need to take.
+The Fitfortravel and Travel Health Pro websites are good starting points for general travel and vaccination advice for every country in the world.
+Your medical team or GP can also give you the most up-to-date and specific advice possible.

 During your transplant, your immune system is replaced, and you will need to have a new course of vaccinations to protect against common childhood illnesses like measles.
 Your GP or medical team will arrange these vaccinations for you.

 If you travel to certain parts of the world, there’s a higher risk of picking up illnesses that aren’t normally found in the UK.
-So, you might need extra vaccines to protect you.
+In this case, you might need extra vaccines to protect you.
 This is often the case when travelling to parts of Africa, South America and Asia.

-Vaccinations can take a few months to start working properly so you will need to talk to your team in advance, otherwise you may have to delay your plans until it’s safe for you to travel.
+Vaccinations can take a few months to start working properly, so you will need to talk to your team in advance.
+If not, you may have to delay your plans until it’s safe for you to travel.

-Any vaccine based on a virus or bacteria that is still alive can cause complications when given to people with weakened immune systems, like stem cell transplant patients.
+Any vaccine based on a live virus or bacteria can cause complications when given to people with weakened immune systems, like stem cell transplant patients.
 As a result, certain vaccines won’t be suitable for you, which could limit the countries you can safely travel to.